 - Investments in shares/ securities that have not yielded income

 - Interest-free loans or amounts owing by non-trade debtors

 - Interest-free loans or amounts owing by related companies (non-trade) or shareholders

 Interest adjustment is not required for interest-free loans extended to directors or employees as the interest expense incurred in the provision of such loans constitutes staff cost.
 The interest-free benefits arising from such loans are taxable as employment benefits of the directors or employees - these must be included in the Form IR8A of the directors or employees.
 The interest-free benefits can be computed by multiplying the interest-free loan due from each director or employee as at the balance sheet date with the average prime lending rates.

 Information on prime lending rates may be found at the Monetary Authority of Singapore's website.

 Method for Computing Interest Adjustments

-Cost of non-income producing assets* x Interest expenses
+Cost2 of non-income producing assets x Common interest expenses

 The CPF Board may impose interest if CPF contributions are not paid to the Board on time.
-As this is an offence under the CPF Act, the late interest payment is a penalty and is not tax-deductible.
+As this is an offence under the Central Provident Fund Act 1953, the late interest payment is a penalty and is not tax-deductible.